botre/anki-decks/src/linux.md

 #!/bin/bash
 ```

-## Set of standard operating system interfaces based on the Unix operating system

-POSIX
+## POSIX

+Family of standards for maintaining compatibility between operating systems.

+Defines the API, along with command line shells and utility interfaces, for software compatibility with variants of Unix
+and other operating systems.

+## Difference between POSIX and Unix

+POSIX is a standard for maintaining compatibility between operating systems.

+Unix is a family of operating systems.

 ## FZF: search directory